-Enterprises Are Not Building Ai Advantage: Introduction To The Ai
+Enterprises aren’t Building Ai Advantage: Introduction To The Ai

-Many business leaders believe enterprises are not building ai advantage is a misconception.
+Many business leaders believe enterprises aren’t building ai advantage is a misconception.
 They think they’re innovating, transforming, and disrupting their industries with AI.
 But under the surface, a different story unfolds.
 Every day, companies embed AI into customer workflows, internal operations, and product experiences.
 They call it transformation, innovation, and AI-native.
-But what’s really going on?
+But what’s going on?

 - Understanding the Illusion of Progress